 Stepping inside, I found that the building was old, older than I reckoned and far older than what it looked on the outside.
 The landlady guided me to my room on the left wing of the building.
 And the room was horrible.
-The room itself occupied an area of about 12 feet × 12 feet and the bed occupied 80% of its area; there was hardly any space to walk.
-There was nothing I could do to get a better accommodation; I took the keys from the landlady and went straight to bed.
-A few minutes later, the doorbell rang just when I was getting ready to throw myself on the bed.
+The room itself was extremely small – about 12 feet × 12 feet – and the bed occupied 80% of its area; there was hardly any space to walk.
+And there was nothing I could do to get a better accommodation; I took the keys from the landlady and went straight to bed.
+A few minutes later, the doorbell rang just when I was getting ready to throw myself to sleep.

 ‘Who is it?’, I shouted.